rootsandberries/MLA_SR_Workshop/systrev/zotero_dedup_profile.md

 > Zotero currently uses the the title, DOI, and ISBN fields to determine duplicates.
 If these fields match (or are absent), Zotero also compares the years of publication (if they are within a year of each other) and author/creator lists (if at least one author last name plus first initial matches) to determine duplicates.

 ### Step 1: Open Zotero Profile Manager
+First, quit any currently running instances of Zotero.
 To create a new profile on a computer that already has a Zotero instance (for example, your own personal Zotero library), open the Zotero profile manager via the command line as follows (see [this page](https://www.zotero.org/support/kb/multiple_profiles) and [this page](https://www.zotero.org/support/debug_output#real-time_debug_output) for more details):

 For Mac:
 * Open Terminal via Spotlight or /Applications/Utilities.